mre/mre/README.md

 ### Ohai!

-My goal is help everyone contribute to open source and learn more about computers.
+My goal is to help everyone contribute to open-source and learn more about computers.

 ### ⚙️ Main projects